 What Is The Best WYSIWYG HTML Editor in 2016?

 In this section, you will find some amazing editors that will make your efforts easier and faster.
-Now what are the best editors?
+Now what are the best WYSIWYG HTML editors?
 Find out now…

 Editors Choice: Atom.io

 Now over the years, there have been many text editors, but only a few have stayed and improved over the years.
 Atom.io right now is used by all my programmer friends, myself include.

 If you want to use the best WYSIWYG HTML editor, that will save 10x the time when coding use Atom.
 Just try it, you’ll thank me later.
 Oh, and watch their demo video below.
 It’s super cool as well.
 Best of all..
 Atom.io is free and it’s made by Github..:)

 Another honorable mention goes to Coda, a super cool text editor for Mac users.
 It’s pixel-perfect and beautiful, but it does cost $99 to use it.
 I’ll stick with Atom for now!

 Now the rest of the article…

 NicEdit is an alternative to some of the larger, more complex WYSIWYG editors out there, with its small download size.
 It boasts many of the expected editor features and easily integrates into your site.

 CKeditor is the new FCKEditor that proved to be the market leader previously.
 It builds from that, and aims to fix what FCKEditor got wrong.
 The result is a high performance and one of the best WYSIWYG HTML editors that offers editing features comparable to MSWord and Open Office.

 The YUI Rich Text Editor is a UI control from Yahoo that turns textarea’s into fully functioning WYSIWYG editors.
 It comes in several different versions of varying features and complexity, but still manages to achieve a great user experience without a plethora of buttons crowding the interface.